axlandrade/axlandrade/README.md

 ### Hi, I'm Axl Silva de Andrade 👋

-I'm a **researcher and developer** with a Master's degree in **Mathematical and Computational Modeling**.
+I'm a **researcher and developer** with a Master's degree in progress in **Mathematical and Computational Modeling**.
 My passion is applying math and computing to solve complex problems.
 As a Mathematics teacher and teaching assistant, I bring an analytical mindset to my projects, focusing on optimization, network, and data analysis.

 ---